 Work your hardest, always.
 Go the extra mile, always.
 Ask for feedback.
 Trust your gut.
 Make contacts and stay in touch with them.

 One more thing: Watch the news!
 If there are any reporters or anchors who you think are excellent, make a habit of tuning in regularly.

 What should graduates keep in mind when negotiating their first job?:

 Know your worth!
-Yes, it's a rough economy and yes, there are a lot of people in this industry looking for jobs.
-But walk in knowing what you have to offer.
+Yes, it can be a tough industry to get into and yes, there are a lot of qualified people out there looking for jobs.
+Your biggest challenge will be finding the one person who is willing to give you a chance.
+Walk in knowing what you have to offer.
 Are you a trained one man band?
 Are you an excellent editor?
 Are you social media and blog savvy?

 How frequently do you post material on the Web throughout the day?
 What kind of content do you post (including articles, photos, slide shows, videos, blog entries, links, etc.)? :